 "Too often these families [of murder victims] become forgotten, or stuck," says MacDonald, who lost his sister Grace to an unsolved murder in 1990.
 "We want to give them an opportunity to tell their story, to tell the world about their loved one, and to do something positive in their home or community.
 There's no such thing as 'moving on' from a loss like this, but moving forward and finding joy in life again is priceless."

 Currently the MacDonalds look forward to aligning with inspired production and distribution partners.
 "There are roughly 7,000 unsolved murders every year," says MacDonald.
 "Countless devastated families will be helped by our show."

 Murder Matters is available for streaming through its website, the Tommy Mac Facebook Watch Page, and on the Murder Matters Facebook Page.

 After attending the renowned North Bennet Street School, Tommy Mac first hit the airwaves nationally in 2009 as host/writer/executive producer of the WGBH series, Rough Cut – Woodworking with Tommy Mac.
 The show was an instant success, accruing multiple Emmy Nominations and several Telly Awards, including a Silver, along the way.
 After seven years, Mac was replaced as host, launching multiple lawsuits.

 MacDonald is a wood industry favorite and a perennial presence a trade shows, where he is a spokesman for Pony Tools, Inc. and other suppliers such as Titebond.
-His show was often sponsored by Woodcraft, and he and has become involved in educating children across North America as the Celebrity Spokesperson of the Hardwood Forest Foundation.

 Have something to say?
 Share your thoughts with us in the comments below.